amizony/portfolio/_portfolio/pong.md

 * Two players mode
 * Several AI difficulty level
 * Ball speed calculated vectorially
-* The possibility to add an effect to the ball with the paddle movement
+* Paddle's movement influencing the bounce

 Using a vectorial ball speed was a way to avoid the brutal speed change of the ball when the bouncing angle is changed (like in the original game).